ACA state reporting

 Rhode Island employer reporting requirements

-• ACA state reporting requirements 2023 for Rhode Island are as follows:
+Rhode Island ACA state reporting requirements to be met in 2024 are as follows:

 • Organizations must file all Rhode Island ACA reporting forms through the state's Division of Taxation website